-Raised in Miami, Florida, Jeff earned his B.A., Phi Beta Kappa, early selection, from Yale University and his J.D. from Yale Law School where he won best oralist and was a finalist for best written brief in the Harlan Fiske Stone moot court competition presided over by a panel of federal appellate and trial judges.
+Raised in Miami, Florida, Jeff graduated magna cum laude from Yale University where he received the honor of “early selection” into its Phi Beta Kappa chapter.
+He then earned his J.D. from Yale Law School where he won best oralist and was a finalist for best written brief in the Harlan Fiske Stone moot court competition presided over by a panel of federal judges.
 After law school, Jeff clerked for the Honorable Stanley Marcus of the United States Court of Appeals for the Eleventh Circuit (no relation) and the Honorable Donald M. Middlebrooks of the United States District Court for the Southern District of Florida.
 Jeff has taught constitutional criminal procedure and legal writing at the University of Miami and lectures nationally on litigation and white collar topics.

 Jeffrey Neiman is an experienced trial lawyer who regularly defends individuals and corporations in white collar criminal litigation, matters involving tax controversies, government regulatory enforcement matters, internal investigations, compliance counseling, and complex civil litigation.
 Jeff has tried more than a dozen white collar matters in federal court.
 Having worked at the forefront of the United States government’s offshore tax enforcement efforts, Jeff has vast experience assisting clients who find themselves with unreported or undeclared bank accounts outside of the United States.
 Jeff advises clients regarding the Internal Revenue Service’s Offshore Voluntary Disclosure Program as well as clients who face civil and criminal penalties for failing to file Foreign Bank Account Reports (“FBARs”).